 - 5.1 The key considerations in the assessment of this application are:

 - 1. Principle of development

 - 2. Contribution to housing needs

 - 3. Highway matters

 - 4. Amenity and design matters

 - 5. Landscape effects

 - 6. Biodiversity

 - 7. Flood risk and drainage

 - 5.2 Consideration 1: Principle of development: (NPPF paragraph 7 12 (Achieving Sustainable Development), 47 (Determining applications), Chapter 5 (Delivering a Sufficient Supply of Homes); Strategic Policies and Land Allocations (SPLA) DPD policies SP1: Presumption in Favour of Sustainable Development, SP2: Lancaster District Settlement Hierarchy, SP3: Development Strategy for Lancaster District, SP6: The Delivery of New Homes, H2: Housing Delivery in Rural Areas of the District and EN3: The Open Countryside.

 - 5.2.1 The principle of residential development in this location, and more generally in the village of Halton, is supported by local planning policy and the Development Plan.
 The District's settlement hierarchy recognises Halton as one of the districts most sustainable settlements, with policy H2 of the SPLA DPD allocating the site for housing.

 - 5.2.2 The site forms a modest extension to an existing and recently new development.
 It results in a net gain of seven additional dwellings which is considered a proportionate extension to the larger development, particularly given its sensitive rural location on the edge of the village.
-The development will be accessed via the existing estate with good connections between the site, neighbouring development, and the village for pedestrians.
-In principle, the proposed site is considered a sustainable location for residential development and accords with the development strategy set out in the Development Plan.
+The development will be accessed via the existing estate road.
+There is suitable, safe and improved provision for pedestrians between the development and the village to access local services and bus stops.
+The closest bus stop is located on Low Road by Forgewood Drive.
+In principle, the proposed site is considered a sustainable location for residential development (noting it falls within a housing allocation) and accords with the development strategy set out in the Development Plan.
 This is, of course, subject to the development according with the other key considerations set out at the head of this section of the report (paragraph 5.1).

 - 5.3 Consideration 2: Contribution to housing needs (NPPF paragraph 7 12 (Achieving Sustainable Development), Chapter 5 (Delivering a Sufficient Supply of Homes); Strategic Policies and Land Allocations (SPLA) DPD policies SP6 (Delivery of New Homes) and H2 (Housing in the Rural Areas of the District) and Development Management (DM) DPD policies, DM1 (New Residential Development and Meeting Housing Needs), DM2 (Housing standards), DM3 (Delivery of Affordable Housing) and DM4 (Residential Development Outside Main Urban Areas); Five Year Housing Land Supply Position (November 2020).

-- 5.3.1 The proposed development will make a positive contribution to the District's supply of housing, at a time when the local planning authority (LPA) are unable to evidence a 5 years' worth supply of deliverable housing.
+- 5.3.1 The proposed development will make a positive contribution to the District's supply of housing at a time when the local planning authority (LPA) are unable to evidence a 5 years' worth supply of deliverable housing.
 This weighs significantly in favour of the proposal.
-The latest position is set out

-in the Housing Supply Statement (November 2020), which reports delivery against the newly adopted housing requirement for the district (Policy SP6 of the SPLA DPD).
+The latest position is set out in the Housing Supply Statement (November 2020), which reports delivery against the newly adopted housing requirement for the district (Policy SP6 of the SPLA DPD).
 Currently, the LPA can only demonstrate a 3 years' worth supply of deliverable housing sites against the adopted housing requirements.
-In these circumstances, the NPPF continues to make it clear that where a LPA is unable to demonstrate a five year supply its policies in relation to the supply of housing cannot be viewed as up-to-date policies.
+In these circumstances, the NPPF continues to make it clear that where a LPA is

+unable to demonstrate a five year supply its policies in relation to the supply of housing cannot be viewed as up-to-date policies.
 Consequently, the presumption in favour of sustainable development applies (paragraph 11, NPPF) meaning planning permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole (the tilted balance).